 5 Tips for Setting Boundaries in Relationships

 We continue to get requests for suggestions for setting boundaries in relationships—especially when there is a high-conflict person involved.
-(See past articles: Boundaries in Separation and Divorce and 4 Ways to Set Limits at Work) The most recent question involves what to do when your boundaries are not respected, even when you’ve made them clear.
+(See past article: Boundaries in Separation and Divorce) The most recent question involves what to do when your boundaries are not respected, even when you’ve made them clear.

 First of all, this is a very common issue with high-conflict people.
 They tend to “push the limits” of most relationships they are in, because they lack self-management skills, are driven by their upset emotions, lack empathy, and are so absorbed in their own needs and chaos that they can’t see the effect they have on others.
 Yet individuals and relationships need boundaries to survive, so this is a very important issue.

 Be prepared for setting boundaries to be an ongoing problem with a high-conflict person, rather than a one-time thing (“Hey!
 I don’t like it when you do that!”
 And yet they keep doing that.)
 So here’s several choices or tips: